zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v3-guide.md

 2. Now, you need to set the amount of MATIC you need, either by choosing one of the given quantities or entering the amount you need (1).
 You should also select the token that will be swapped for MATIC (2). **The minimum amount for requesting MATIC tokens is 0.5 MATIC**.
   <div align="center"><img src={useBaseUrl("/img/wallet/swap-gas-tokens.png")} width="400"/></div>

-3. Metamask will then prompt you to sign the transaction.
+3. MetaMask will then prompt you to sign the transaction.
 If you haven't added the Polygon network to your Metamask, you will be prompted to install it.
 Please proceed with the installation or check out this guide [here](/develop/metamask/config-polygon-on-metamask.md).

   <div align="center"><img src={useBaseUrl("/img/wallet/swap-gas-signature.png")} width="400"/></div>